 ASSAULT ON NATIONAL ENVIRONMENTAL IMPACT ASSESSMENT AND REDUCTION PRACTICES

-The National Wildlife Federation reports the Trump administration's FY 2019 Budget proposes a 34% percent cut to the Environmental Protection Agency’s budget and that the Trump administration recommends aggressive rollbacks to environmental laws critical to sound water resources planning, including the National Environmental Policy Act and the Clean Water Act.
-This is part of the Trump Administration's infrastructure expansion agenda.
+The new federal FY 2019 budget recently passed by Congress rebuffed the Trump administration's proposed 34% percent cut to the Environmental Protection Agency’s budget, and declined to accept the Trump administration's aggressive rollbacks to environmental laws critical to sound water resources planning, including the National Environmental Policy Act and the Clean Water Act.
+But additional anti-environmental threats are part of the Trump Administration's infrastructure expansion agenda.
 The proposed changes include aggressive streamlining of construction permits, severe limitations on the scope of NEPA analysis, elimination of key Clean Water Act requirements, and changes to the statute of limitations and standards for judicial review.